sauce-archives/help/docs/tools/appium/continuous-integration/travis_appium.md

 permalink: docs/tools/appium/continuous-integration/travis-ci/
 ---

-For a full continuous integration process automate the execution of your tests created with TestObject.
-This can be easily achieved by running Appium Tests on Travis CI.
+For a full continuous integration process, automate the execution of your tests created with TestObject.
+This can be easily achieved by running Appium tests from Travis CI.

-In this tutorial we will get you setup to run automated tests on <a href="https://travis-ci.org" target="_blank">Travis CI</a> using devices available on TestObject.
+In this tutorial we will get you set up to run automated tests on <a href="https://travis-ci.org" target="_blank">Travis CI</a> using devices available on TestObject.

 You can find an example java project with Appium Tests at Github: <a href="https://github.com/testobject/appium-java-travisci-example" target="_blank">testobject/appium-java-travisci-example</a>.